Sanofi-Public/spatialone-pipeline/README.md

     make docker-build-cpu

-The docker build step can take upto 20 minutes and will need about 12-15 GB to store the docker images.
+The docker build step can take up to 20 minutes and will need about 12-15 GB to store the docker images.
 Please adapt the "docker-compose.yml" or "docker-compose-cpu.yml" file(s) accordingly  if an ARM image is needed (i.e. Dockerfile_arm instead of Dockerfile or Dockerfile_amd)

 ## Running analysis with SpatialOne
 Before runing the analysis, ensure that **HOST_DATA_PATH** and **GPU_DEVICE_ID** variables are set up appropriately in the ".env" file of the respository.
 The configurations under "_HOST_DATA_PATH/conf/visium_config_flow.yaml"_ will be used for running SpatialOne; please review the configurations before running the commmand below.